dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 * Automatically deploy (if tests pass)
 * Call this environment "Sandbox" (SBX)
-* Is an emphemeral environment
+* Is an **ephemeral environment**
+* WIP: Ephemeral environments & lifecycle
-* Deploy SLFB code / package
+* Deploys built package based on SLFB

-Note: Emphemeral environment is future feature.
+Note: Emphemeral environment is a future feature.
 Currently deploys to "CI" environment, being the solution repo's GitHub Pages.
 May create codespace in the GitHub repository.
-Team can run the codespce, serve the _site folder, and do manual testing (exploratory)
+Team can run the codespace, serve the _site folder, and do manual testing (exploratory).
+Update: Will deploy to Surge.Sh and have a workflow to manage the life (temporary) of that ephemeral environment.

 ------